 Staff also tried to use a malfunctioning defibrillator on Newsome.
 It was improperly stored, lacked adult pads and working batteries, and was under a three-month-old factory recall.

 Johnston told the Herald-Press the county would consider other vendors this fall.
+That's a good first step.

 Over the last year, Taylor has rejected numerous requests for information, records, and surveillance video related to Newsome's death, and asked the Texas Commission on Jail Standards to do the same.